Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 - From your admin, get these items:

-  - The URL for the AI Unlimited manager.
+  - The IP address or  host name of the [AI Unlimited manager](/docs/glossary.md#glo-manager).

   - These environment variables:
     <Tabs>